Student Experience

 • Art for Others

 Art for Others is a service club with the mission to bring art and companionship to those in our community who would benefit from engaging in creative projects with Loyola students.
 Students meet on a regular basis to plan activities in preparation for visits to areas such as nursing homes and low-income after school programs.
 Students follow these visits up with discussions to evaluate their level of success and how they can reach out more effectively in the future.
 The common denominator from all visits has not been the need to produce works of art, but the importance of companionship for those less fortunate.
 This club is open to all students, not just artists, who have the desire to help others.
-Art for Others meets each Tuesday after school in Wheeler 200.
+Art for Others meets each Tuesday after school in Burk 200.
 Outings to various locations are planned during Tuesday meetings.

 Interested students should contact Mrs. Petr.

-• Asian-American Pacific Islander Student Union
+• Asian Student Union

 The Asian Student Union provides a space for students to discuss issues of Asian and Asian-American identity.
-The group also seeks to build the school community by fostering awareness of Asian culture and advocating for justice issues facing the wider Asian-American community.
-The group meets typically every three weeks on Friday afternoons in B114.
+The group also seeks to build the school community by fostering awareness of Asian culture and issues facing the wider Asian-American community.
+The group meets typically every two weeks on Friday afternoons in B114.
 During group meetings, students share food, music, and reflections on Asian and Asian-American culture and identity.
 Students also participate in inter-school conferences and meetings, most notably the Maryland Asian Pacific Islander South Asian Conference (MAPISAC) every spring.

 Students interested in attending meetings can contact Mr. Maraña.